pryv/dev-site/src/documents/reference-sections/public-channels.html.md

 - `fromTime` ([timestamp](#data-structure-timestamp)): Optional.
 TODO.
 Default is 24 hours before `toTime`, if set.
 - `toTime` ([timestamp](#data-structure-timestamp)): Optional.
 TODO.
 Default is the current time.
-- `onlyFolders` (array of [identity](#data-structure-identity)): Optional.
-If set, only events assigned to the specified folders and their sub-folders will be returned.
-To retrieve events that are not assigned to any folder, just include a `null` value in the array.
-By default, all accessible events are returned (regardless of their folder assignment).
+- `streams` (array of [identity](#data-structure-identity)): Optional.
+If set, only events assigned to the specified streams and their sub-streams will be returned.
+By default, all accessible events are returned regardless of their stream.
 - `sortAscending` (`true` or `false`): If `true`, events will be sorted from oldest to newest.
 Default: false (sort descending).
 - `skip` (number): Optional.
 The number of items to skip in the results.
 - `limit` (number): Optional.
 The number of items to return in the results.
 A default value of 20 items is used if no other range limiting parameter is specified (`fromTime`, `toTime`).